SAP-samples/teched2023-DA264/README.md

 ## Requirements

-The requirements/ Existing SetUp to follow the exercises in this repository are:
+The requirements to follow the exercises in this repository are:

 1. A [SAP Datasphere System](https://www.sap.com/india/products/technology-platform/datasphere.html), configured with spaces and users with assigned roles.
 To get started, sign up for your [SAP Datasphere free tier tenant.](https://www.sap.com/products/technology-platform/datasphere/trial.html)